mainpyp/react-learnspace/notes/chapter3_Intro.md

 * Template literal = python f-string -> `Please print my ${variable}`
 * `useState(defaultValue)` creates a variable and a setVariable function
 * `useEffect(function())` updates the variable by calling setVariable
+## Setting Up a New React Project: The Options
+* create-react-app: Old so dont use for real projects but great for tutorials and demos.
+ESLint Prettier and Jest already installed
+* Vite: Modern Build tool.
+Manually install ESLinte etc. that can be quite a pain.
+Bit its extremely fast!
+* Next.js or Remix: React Framework includes Routing, Data Fetching etc.
+## Setting Up a Project With Create-React-App
+* `npx create-react-project app-name` creates a new REACT Project
+    * node_modules/
+    * public/ (asset folder + index.html file with `div id="root"`)
+    * src/ (development folder with a bunch of redundant files)
+    * .gitignore
+    * package.json + lockfile
+    * README
+* `npm run start` starts the webserver
+    * this is defined in `package.json` under scripts